ess-dmsc/sinq-amor/README.md

   1990-ies and is still the main stay motor controller in SINQ and at AMOR
   * An EPICS-IOC to talk to all these motors
+  * A twisted based neutron event simulation.
+It implements the EL737 counterbox protocol.

 ## Prerequisites